ExxML/HabitKicker/README.md

 ## Getting Started

 1. Launch the application
-2. Use the "Calibrate Posture" button to set your baseline posture
+2. Use the "Calibrate Posture" button (or press `Ctrl+C`) to set your baseline posture
 3. Adjust the detection settings according to your preferences
 4. Enable/disable notifications and alerts as needed
 5. The application will monitor your habits and provide real-time feedback